 It is a condition to completion of the merger that QEP stockholders approve the merger proposal.
-As a result of the merger, each eligible share of QEP common stock (other than (i) shares held in treasury by QEP, (ii) shares owned by Diamondback or Merger Sub and, in each case, not held on behalf of third parties (the shares referred to in clauses (i) and (ii) collectively, the "cancelled shares") and (iii) certain shares of QEP common stock subject to stock-based awards that will be treated in the manner described in the section entitled "The Merger Agreement-Treatment of QEP Equity Awards in the Merger" beginning on page 112) issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive 0.050 of a share of Diamondback common stock, with cash being paid in lieu of any fractional shares (the "merger Agreement-Effect of the Merger on Capital Stock; Merger Consideration" and "The Merger-No Appraisal Rights in the Merger" beginning on pages 60, 111 and 108, respectively.
+As a result of the merger, each eligible share of QEP common stock (other than (i) shares held in treasury by QEP, (ii) shares owned by Diamondback or Merger Sub and, in each case, not held on behalf of third parties (the shares referred to in clauses (i) and (ii) collectively, the "cancelled shares") and (iii) certain shares of QEP common stock subject to stock-based awards that will be treated in the manner described in the section entitled "The Merger Agreement-Treatment of QEP Equity Awards in the Merger" beginning on page 113) issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive 0.050 of a share of Diamondback common stock, with cash being paid in lieu of any fractional shares (the "merger consideration"), subject to certain exceptions as further described in the sections entitled "The Merger-Consideration to QEP Stockholders," "The Merger Agreement-Effect of the Merger on Capital Stock; Merger Consideration" and "The Merger-No Appraisal Rights in the Merger" beginning on pages 60, 112 and 108, respectively.